DFHack/dfhack/docs/Plugins.rst

 siege-engine
 ============
 Siege engines in DF haven't been updated since the game was 2D, and can only aim in four directions.
-This plugin allows you to:
+To make them useful above-ground, this plugin allows you to:

 * link siege engines to stockpiles
+* restrict operator skill levels (like workshops)
 * load any object into a catapult, not just stones
 * aim at a rectangular area in any direction, and across Z-levels